Governance Audit

 Membership:

-Decision Rights: Strategic decisions related to project scope, budget (above 500,000 DKK), timelines, and strategic risks.
+Decision Rights: Strategic decisions related to project scope, budget (above 500,000 DKK), timeline, and strategic risks.

 Meeting Cadence: Quarterly